 Distribution and habitat

 Crassula spathulata usually occurs on rocky outcrops along forest margins.
 It grows in most soils especially soils allowing good drainage.
-The plants are fast growers and can form thick mats below trees.
 They grow very well in semi-shaded areas but can also grow in full sun; the leaves turn slightly red when exposed to too much sunlight.
-Crassula spathulata has a widespread distribution throughout the southern parts of the Western and Eastern Cape provinces, particularly along the Knysna and Transkei coastal area, and along the forest margins of KwaZulu-Natal.
+Crassula spathulata has a widespread distribution from the Kysna area in the Western Cape throughout the Eastern Cape, particularly along the Knysna and former Transkei coastal area, and into southern KwaZulu-Natal.

 Derivation of name and historical aspects

 The name Crassula is the Latin diminutive of crassus , meaning ‘thick’.
 This is in reference to the plump leaves of many members of the genus.
 The species name spathulata is derived from the Latin word spathulatus meaning ‘spatula-shaped’ and refers to the shape of the leaves.
 Crassula was first named in 1862 and the genus contains about 150-200 species, most of them occurring in South Africa.
 Most members are succulent perennials with only a few shrubby and tree-like species.

 Crassula spathulata plants are fast growers and can form thick mats below trees.
 They root easily as they grow, which allows them to move quickly into suitable areas.
 Broken off stems that fall on suitable ground are able to root and develop into independent plants, allowing them to survive trampling and damage.

 Crassula spathulata grows very well along pathways, on rocky embankments, hanging baskets, and they do well as perennial container plants.
 They make beautiful displays when planted in large groups in shaded or semi-shaded areas.
 Plants growing in sunnier positions tend to flower more than those in shade.